 Seriously, think about the best teacher or the best boss you ever had.
 What did they do that none of the others did?
 And what is it that makes them so memorable to you?
 Now I want you to transport yourself twenty years into the future and ask yourself, will anyone remember you as the best teacher or the best boss they ever had?

-Are you being that kind of great teacher and great boss for someone else?
+Are you being a great teacher and boss for someone else?

 Are you wanting to become the kind of supervisor, foreman, manager or safety person that will inspire your people to go beyond the bare minimums and doing enough to not get fired?
 Or, are you going to be satisfied with being one of the mediocre and forgettable bosses in a person’s life?